Answer Engine Optimization (AEO): The Complete Guide for 2025

 - Semrush or Ahrefs question keyword reports

-- Reddit and Quora - see how people phrase questions naturally
+- Reddit and Quora for how people phrase questions naturally

 Then create content that explicitly answers those questions.